Embracing Down Syndrome: A Letter to My Son

 I Hope You Know

 So, thank you for reminding me that the underdogs are the true fighters and that joy exists and is paramount in everyday successes.
-And thank you for reminding the world that differences should only mean acceptance and that life should be measured by meaning.
+Thank you for reminding the world that differences should only mean acceptance and that life should be measured by meaning.
 These gifts are lifelong and eternal.

 I love you,